 Be More Vigilant in the Sun

 While we certainly hope you've been vigilant about daily sunscreen use year-round, ensuring you apply it regularly during warmer months is an essential skin care step, given the extra sun exposure during spring and summer.
 While the weather may still feel mild, you may not realize just how strong the sun is and you can be at risk for sunburn and sun damage.
-While it’s most convenient when sunscreen is included in your moisturizer like Lexli Day Moisturizer with SPF 15, sunscreen can also be applied on top of your moisturizer 30 minutes before going outdoors.
+While it’s most convenient when sunscreen is included in your moisturizer, as it is in Lexli Day Moisturizer with SPF 30, sunscreen can also be applied on top of your moisturizer 30 minutes before going outdoors.
 Take extra care when in the sun after exfoliating with a glycolic acid exfoliator.
 Such an exfoliator can increase the possibility of sun sensitivity or sunburn for up to several days after its been applied to your skin so we recommend protecting your skin with a glycolic acid moisturizer that includes an SPF of 30.

 For more reading on this topic: How to Prevent Photoaging, the Main Reason for Premature Skin Aging